Currently unavailable: for new students

-I am patient and able to offer real world explanations or simplified explanations of seemingly complicated maths as this is how I have gained my understanding of maths throughout my education.
+I am patient and able to offer well thought out explanations.
+I try my best to make all topics fun!
 I have experience helping and teaching people of all ages as I ran orchestras and sports clubs in my spare time at secondary school and assisted a GCSE Maths class during my A Levels.
 This also helped me understand differences in the way people learn.

 |English Literature||GCSE||£18 /hr|